Non-abelian Geometric Quantum Energy Pump

+A common feature of these two approaches is that the pump's state returns to itself after the pumping operation: it remains in the instantaneous ground state in the adiabatic protocol, or in a Floquet quasienergy eigenstate after each period in the Floquet protocol.
+This recurrence is closely connected to sustainability, as it allows repeated operation without explicit reset.
+By contrast, in the quantum-battery literature the sustainability of the charger is often not a primary focus: most works emphasize protocols that maximize the stored energy in minimal time~\cite{Mazzoncini2023,rodriguez2024optimal}, and the charging dynamics is typically non-steady, with the final state of the charger left unconstrained.

-In this Letter, we propose a non-abelian geometric quantum energy pump that addresses the issues of controllability and sustainability.
-The pump operates in a degenerate subspace under a transitionless geometric quantum drive [Fig.~\ref{fig:fig1} (a)], which keeps system within this subspace along evolution at any speed and for an arbitrary length of time.
-The non-abelian nature of the evolution within the subspace provides one additional knob that continuously tune the energy pumping rate, simply by changing the initial state of the system.
-We further demonstrate that such a pump can be realized in an artificial atom with a ``tripod'' energy levels, as illustrated in Figs.~\ref{fig:fig1} (b,c).
-Such systems have been realized in labs using trapped atoms/ions~\cite{Han2008,Juzeli2008,Feng2020,zhao2022quantum}, superconducting circuits~\cite{faoro2003non,kamleitner2011geometric,abdumalikov2013experimental, Kumar2016, vepsalainen2019superadiabatic, Dogra2022}, and semiconductor quantum dots~\cite{Houel2014,Carter2021,zhou2024quantum}.
+To achieve greater controllability, in this Letter we exploit the \emph{non-abelian} geometric structure~\cite{Wilczek} associated with a degenerate subspace, rather than restricting the dynamics to a single eigenstate as in the approaches discussed above.
+To ensure sustainability, we implement a counterdiabatic (CD) protocol~\cite{demirplak2003adiabatic,demirplak2008consistency,berry2009} that constrains the evolution to remain within the degenerate manifold.
+Concretely, the pump is driven by a transitionless geometric protocol [Fig.~\ref{fig:fig1}(a)] that keeps the system inside the chosen degenerate subspace at arbitrary driving speed and for arbitrarily long durations.
+The non-abelian evolution within this subspace provides an additional control knob: the pumping rate can be tuned continuously by preparing different initial superpositions within the degenerate manifold.
+Finally, we show that the required ingredients can be implemented in an artificial atom with a ``tripod'' level structure, as illustrated in Figs.~\ref{fig:fig1}(b,c).
+Tripod-like systems have been realized experimentally using trapped atoms/ions~\cite{Han2008,Juzeli2008,Feng2020,zhao2022quantum}, superconducting circuits~\cite{faoro2003non,kamleitner2011geometric,abdumalikov2013experimental,Kumar2016,vepsalainen2019superadiabatic,Dogra2022,Setiawan2021}, and semiconductor quantum dots~\cite{Houel2014,Carter2021,zhou2024quantum}.

+To allow readers to assess whether the proposed scheme is relevant in a particular scenario, we compare the different energy pumping schemes in Table \ref{tab:comparison}.

 \emph{Transitionless geometric quantum drive.}--- Consider a smooth Hamiltonian $H_{0}(\boldsymbol{\varphi})$ defined on a $d$-dimensional manifold $M$, with local coordinate $\boldsymbol{\varphi}=(\varphi^1, \varphi^2, \dots, \varphi^d)$.
 Let $\boldsymbol{\varphi}_{t}$ be a smooth trajectory on $M$ parametrized by $t$ (viewed as time), as illustrated in Fig.~\ref{fig:fig1} (a).
 The triple $(H_0, M, \boldsymbol{\varphi})$ defines a geometric quantum drive~\cite{wu_geometric_2025}.